zhzhang2018/flying_beagle/Initial-design-diary.md

 Other options that were not followed-up with:
 - Repeat brushed drive: Only has 0.5 kg-cm stall torque.
 Scaling it up would be a challenge by itself.
   - I have tried to search for existing gearboxes.
-Pololu is an option, but even [the lightest (156:1)](https://www.pololu.com/product/3492) is about 46g.
+Pololu is an option, but even [the lightest (156:1)](https://www.pololu.com/product/3492) is about 46g (1.6oz).
 Add to original motor's 26g...
-- Repeat brushless drive: It's more because I don't know how brushless can work for a lifter.
+- Repeat brushless drive: It's more because I don't know how brushless can work for a lifter... or [how to control its torque in general](https://www.reddit.com/r/battlebots/comments/13v99xo/brushless_with_high_reduction_gearbox_in_a_beetle/).

 Next, the mechanism that links the motor to the lifter arms...